Fortera Stadium: Renovations

 Austin Peay agreed to purchase Municipal Stadium from the Stadium Authority.
 As a result, Stadia Turf replaced the AstroTurf which had been placed by the Stadium Authority.
 The playing surface was changed again in 2004 when Polytan surfaces were installed on the football field (Mega Grass) and track (Polytan WSS 15).

 In August 2012, the Tennessee state government approved plans for a $16 million stadium renovation.
 After the 2013 season, the west (home) side of the stadium was demolished and replaced with a new structure that includes luxury boxes, a training facility, and new chairback seating.
-The field and the surrounding track were also be replaced; the east (visitor's) side remains largely intact.
+The field and the surrounding track were also replaced; the east (visitor's) side remains largely intact.
 The renovated stadium reopened for the 2014 season.
 The renovation also replaced the west side grandstands with a new structure that includes state-of-the-art amenities for student-athletes, coaches and fans.

 In April 2014 a small sinkhole opened up at a point between the football field and the track.
 On May 19, the school started repair work on the sinkhole, which necessitated digging a hole 40 feet (12 m) wide by 40 feet deep to find stable bedrock.
 School officials were quoted as saying that they expected repairs to solve the problem and that they had budgeted for sinkhole issues due to the karstic terrain on which the campus is situated.